 A blog name generator will give you numerous creative blog names suggestions.
 Simply type in a few keywords and get an instant list of catchy blog names.

 Name Generator: input adjectives and verbs that relate to your niche, as well as your name and where you live.
 Then get a list of inspirational blog names.
 One suggestion I got was Confessions of a Blogging Freak, which I think is pretty cool.
 Your URL in this case could be “Blogging Freak Confessions”.

 Nameboy: input your niche, or keywords, and get a list of potential blog name ideas.
 The keyword “blogging” yielded results like “affordable blogging”, “blogging world”, and more.
 Use those ideas to search for new results.

 Panabee: Panabee states that it works best with two words.
 I entered “affordable blogging” and got options like “affordablebloggity” and “afoblogging”.
 Panabee merges verbs and vowels, swaps words, and drop syllables to create cute blog names.

-I feel that I should mention that once you choose and purchase a blog name, it’s final.
+I feel that I should mention that once you choose and purchase a blog name, and domain name, it’s final.
 The URL you purchase cannot be changed.
 However, if you do change your mind; there are some workarounds.

 Keep Your Blog Domain Name and URL

 You can keep your blog URL and simply change the blog name on your website.
-This will work if your web address is a little bit generic, or if it’s your name.
+This will work if your web address is a little bit generic, like a lifestyle blog name, or if it’s your name.
 However, you wouldn’t want to change your website name to Tammy’s Travel Tips and keep your URL TammysTastyTreats.com.
 In this case, you would want to purchase a new domain name.
 Unless you are super creative and cover eating while traveling.
 Then you could definitely merge the two.

 Change Your Blog Domain Name and URL